 OHE made, with legislative approval, major changes to the CCG program beginning with the 2021-22 aid year.
-A reviewer must understand the changes before reviewing any student files.

 The CCG program continues to have significant overlap with MSG policies and procedures.
 This guide provides references to the SFA-MSG and MSG statutes when appropriate.